 - Little Smith - We were looking to blow some time before dinner in Ginza, and there were three bars in the area that I wanted to try out.
-One of my friends with me was a little more budget-conscious [in that she wasn't quite so carefree with just, you know, spending ALL the money].
+One of my friends was a little more budget-conscious [in that she wasn't quite so carefree with just, you know, spending ALL the money].
 I couldn't quite remember the details of each bar, but my mind was like, "Little Smith.
 Sounds like a place named by hipsters, and hipsters have no money."
-After getting lost for a while - because it's Ginza and because even Google maps couldn't find its way around - a friendly bartender at a nearby establishment brought us to the door.
-Upon entering, I knew that my thinking was one thousand percent wrong.
-You're greeted by bartenders wearing white tuxedos, and as you sit and ponder the selection, they will expound to you their award winning history.
+Upon entering, I knew that my thinking was completely wrong, as all the bartenders wore tuxedos and quickly listed their competition-winning pedigrees.
 The prices were a little on the steeper side, even for Tokyo, where the prices are generally higher than what we find in major cities stateside, but as always, it was worth it.

 Oh, you know what?
 I take it back.
 I have two photos from Little Smith.

-- When you drink in Japan, it's typical for them to bring you a little, bite-size snack, and I'm not talking about a dish of nuts.
+- When you drink in Japan, it's typical for them to bring you a little, bite-size snack, and I don't mean a dish of nuts.
 One place had little chicken meatballs, one place gave soup shooters, and one had camembert on a cracker with other delicious stuff.

 - Prices: Some places may be around the 14$ range that is pretty typical for most major US cities, but be prepared higher.
 Don't think of it as just a drink - think of it as alcoholic artistry that your palate has the opportunity to experience.